Overlays Reference

 }

-}content— shape identifier ("rectangle","circle","triangle").styles.gradient— single CSS gradient string.styles.gradientTransition— animated transition between multiple gradient strings.
+}content— shape identifier.
+One of"rectangle","circle","triangle","star","diamond","hexagon","arrow","line".
+Unknown values fall back to"rectangle".styles.gradient— single CSS gradient string.styles.gradientTransition— animated transition between multiple gradient strings.

 sticker